Beginner-Friendly Upper Body Resistance Band Exercises That You Can Do At Home

 The resistance band Pallof press is an anti-rotation core exercise that targets the obliques and transverse abdominis.

-There are a number of variations of the resistance band Pallof press that you can try, such as:
+There are many variations of the resistance band Pallof press that you can try, such as:

 • Kneeling Pallof press